 Dockless Scooters Gain Popularity And Scorn Across The U.S.

 Over the past year, dockless electric scooters have descended on city sidewalks almost as if they fell from the sky.
-From Austin to Denver to Cambridge, Mass., these compact two-wheelers are leading what researchers are calling the "micro-mobility revolution."
+From Austin, Texas, to Denver to Cambridge, Mass., these compact two-wheelers are leading what researchers are calling the "micro-mobility revolution."

 But their arrival has not been without controversy.